 This isn’t just different than what Lingua Ignota has done before.
 I think it’s different than anything that anyone has done before.
 I don’t know how many more times I will want to listen to it, but I know it’s impossible to do anything else but listen while it plays.

 ‘Glow On’ is spectacular.
 A damn near home run.
 Maybe not the shape of punk to come, but almost certainly the sound of punk right now.

 1. PILE- ‘Songs Known Together, Alone’

 You might have heard these songs before, but not like this.
 ‘Songs Known Together, Alone’ is a collection of re-imagined versions of songs from previously released Pile records, tracked live and solo by frontman Rick Maguire.
 You might have heard these songs before, but I have zero qualms about this album’s position here.
 In fact, its position here has been secured since the first time I heard it.
-I’ve had dreams about this album.
+I can’t stop thinking about this album.
+I’ve had dreams about this album!
 I know, it’s weird.
 It’s also wonderful.

 So, yeah, I want to shout about these albums, I want everyone to hear them as loud as possible, but really, mostly, I want to quietly say thank you to these albums, and to the people behind them, for getting me through 2021.

 Kudos too to Miss Grit for releasing my favourite EP of the year, and to Black Wing’s ‘No Moon’ for the album that would’ve made the cut this year, except it actually came out last year.

 Here’s to 2022.
 The future, man.